ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | 10 IOPS/GB | Demanding storage workloads - Data intensive workloads created by NoSQL databases, data processing for video, machine learning, and analytics | 10 GB to 4,800 GB | 48,000 IOPS |
 {: caption="Table 1.
 IOPS tier profiles and performance levels for each tier" caption-side="bottom"}

 &sup1; For 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
-A single file share/instance is limited to 48,000 IOPS.
+A single file share per instance is limited to 48,000 IOPS.

 The total maximum IOPS is rounded up to the next multiple of 10 when the IOPS calculation results in IOPS less than or equal to 48,000 IOPS.
 The total maximum IOPS is rounded up to the next multiple of 100 for IOPS calculations results in IOPS greater than 48,000 IOPS up to 96,000 IOPS.
 {: note}